-A roofing contractor invoice specifies what a customer, be it an individual or business, is required to pay, the payment terms (due dates), and the services for which they are paying.
-A roofing invoice is more professional than a basic bill and can be sent to the customer digitally.
+A roofing contractor invoice specifies exactly what a customer, be it an individual or business, is required to pay, how long they have to pay it, and precisely what they are paying for.
+A roofing invoice is very similar to a bill, with the difference being a greater amount of professionalism found with the invoice, as well as the ability for it to be sent digitally to the customer at a moment’s notice.

 Table of Contents